Tammy Matson

 A Personal Invitation

 Explore this website to learn more about my services and how I can support you and your family through this sacred time.
 When you are ready, please contact me for a confidential consultation.
+Together, we will walk through this journey with dignity, comfort, and hope.

-A Model of Care
+The Doula's Model of Care

 A model of care describes how compassionate support is delivered, ensuring each individual and family receives timely, respectful care from the right team at exactly the right moment.
 The doula model centers on walking alongside individuals and families with presence, respect, and gentle guidance.